NethermindEth/horus-checker/README.md

 # Installation

-Horus is supported on Linux and MacOS (including M1 and M2 silicon machines)!
+Horus is supported on Linux and MacOS (including AArch64 Macs)!

 ### Prerequisites